Sm4rtSt1ck/telegram-schedule-bot/readme.md

 1, 09:00-10:30, Mathematics, A0000
 1, 10:40-12:10, Physics, B0001
 2, 09:00-10:30, Philosophy, V0002
 ...

+Please enter all information about your classes carefully!
+Enter your group schedule for the whole week!"
+...

 Be careful to enter the class times so that there are no overlaps between subjects!"